NuHepMC/Spec/README.md

 Where RCs are enumerated like \<Component\>.\<Category\>.\<Index\>, _i.e._ the _sixth_ _Convention_ for _Event_ information should be referred to as [E.C.5](#ec5-lab-time).

 Following named conventions is optional.
 If conventions prove useful and are considered stable, they may become requirements in future versions.
-Suggestions cover information that is useful to make available to consumers, but has not always been included in proprietary formats or may not be simple to include in a first implementation.
+Suggestions cover information that is useful to make available to users, but has not always been included in proprietary formats or may not be simple to include in a first implementation.
 [G.C.1](#gc1-signalling-followed-conventions) provides a convention on signalling that certain Conventions or Suggestions have been followed.

 See [NuHepMC/ReferenceImplementation](https://github.com/NuHepMC/ReferenceImplementation) for reference implementations of an NuHepMC event writer and [NuHepMC/Validator](https://github.com/NuHepMC/Validator) specification validator.